sanchitraina/the-escape/README.md

 # the-escape
-A simple python game based on loops, conditional statements and file management
+A simple python game made using loops, conditional statements and file management